Skip to contents

 2.1.1 “phenotype”

-“phenotype” is free text, one or two-word description of the experimental conditions, such as a drug treatment, a gene knock out, or a clinical trait.
-For example, age or breast cancer.
+“‘phenotype’ is free text, usually a one- or two-word description of the experimental condition or trait under study, such as a drug treatment, a gene knockout, or a clinical characteristic.
+Examples include age, breast cancer, and drug X.

 Providing a detailed (free text) “description” is highly recommended.
 For instance, it may include information about how the treatment was administered and how each group was defined.